Mr Mike Jackson

 Decision on Counsellor: It can be hard to make that decision on which counsellor is right for you and that decision can not be made lightly because you need to make sure that person that you are about to share your truly personal life is someone you can definitely work with.
-To ensure you can make the right decision I provide 30 minutes on the phone or 30 minutes in my counselling room to ensure you feel comfortable in the environment and surroundings to be able to say to yourself I am the right counsellor for you.
+To ensure you can make the right decision please do call me to have a discussion to ensure you feel comfortable to be able to say to yourself I am the right counsellor for you.
 Please read through what I can provide below to see the sorts of things you can bring to me to talk about.

 Style of Counselling: I am a person centred counsellor using an integrative framework, which means that I provide the space for you to be able to be yourself and explore what you would like to in a confidential and safe setting.
 I feel being integrative in my approach provides you with the space that is also adaptable to ensure I am able to provide you with what you want to be able to grow or discuss something that has affected you.
 My passion in life is to help others using my skills and abilities to give to those that want to change or help with change that has happened in their life to assist them in that change but ensuring that it is you that is empowered to do this.